pomodorozhong/commitlint/README.md

 # Conventional Commit Tool

-This is a online commit message linting tool tailered for our team, inspired by [chiflix/commitlintio](https://github.com/chiflix/commitlintio).
+This is a online commit message linting tool tailored for our team, inspired by [chiflix/commitlintio](https://github.com/chiflix/commitlintio).

 ## To Install Development Dependencies